Sleepless in Kentucky

 In a society filled with fast food and salty, sugary treats, what does it mean to be well fed?
-KET explores childhood nutrition and its impact on health in Well Fed: Nourishing Our Children for a Lifetime.
-Structured around the growth of a child, this program examines breastfeeding, family meals, and school lunches.
+KET explores childhood nutrition—including breastfeeding, family meals, and school lunches—in Well Fed: Nourishing Our Children for a Lifetime.
 The program also spotlights the growing movement to provide communities with access to fresh fruits and vegetables and locally produced foods.

 KET takes a fresh look at the causes and remedies for high rates of childhood obesity and sedentary lifestyles in "More Than Child's Play: Why Physical Activity Matters."
 The hour-long program highlights programs at schools, in communities and in families that offer novel ways of increasing the opportunities available for physical activities and encouraging kids to get more active.
 Visit the 'More Than Child's Play' website to watch the program and get inspired by stories from around Kentucky.